sunglyoungKim/Magma/README.md

 ### Evaluation with lmms-eval

 To faciliate the quantitative evaluation of our model, we also provide a model class for [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).
-Please refer to [lmms-eval-magma](./lmms-eval-magma) for the code.
+Please refer to [lmms-eval-magma](./tools/lmms-eval-magma) for the code.

-After installing lmms-eval, copy the 'lmms_eval_magma/magma.py' to the 'lmms-eval/lmms-eval/models' folder.
+After installing lmms-eval, copy 'tools/lmms_eval_magma/magma.py' to 'lmms-eval/lmms-eval/models' folder.

 Remember to register our model by modifying the 'lmms-eval/lmms_eval/models/__init__.py' file as follows: